-In relation to their impact, risks are rated on the basis of the effect that their
+In relation to their impact, risks are rated on the basis of the effect that their materialisation could have on four key elements of the business:

-- (ENS) as a result of the possible event. - The achievement of basic strategies.
-Degree of impact on the achievement of basic strategies. - Reputation.
-Degree of impact on reputation (geographical scope, duration and recoverability). - The income statement.
+• The supply of electricity.
+Measured by the Energy Not Supplied (ENS) as a result of the possible event.

+• The achievement of basic strategies.
+Degree of impact on the achievement of basic strategies.

+• Reputation.
+Degree of impact on reputation (geographical scope, duration and recoverability).

+• The income statement.
 Impact on the income statement, before Corporate Income Tax.